-Fully depreciated assets are still carried in the accounts until they no longer in use and no further depreciation is charged against current operations.
+Fully depreciated assets are still carried in the accounts until they are no longer in use.

 Intangible Assets

 Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired in a business combination is the fair value as at the date of the acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and any accumulated impairment losses.
 Internally generated intangible assets, excluding capitalized development costs, are not capitalized and expenditure is reflected in the consolidated statement of income in the year in which the expenditure is incurred.